LewisMcDaniels/365Tools/README.md

 # 365Tools

-This repository contains a collection of tools and utilities for Microsoft 365.
+This repository contains a collection of tools and utilities for the following,

+- Microsoft 365
+- Entra ID
+- Azure
+- SharePoint
+- Veeam
+- Windows Server

 ## Description